HunterBelanger/papillon-ndl/README.md

 ## Dependencies
 The library may be built on Unix-like operating systems or on Windows.
-All that is required is cmake >= 3.11, and a C++ compiler which supports the C++17 standard.
-For Unix-like systems, the recommended compilers are GCC >= 7 or Clang >= 6.
-On Windows, you should have MSVC >= 19.15.
+All that is required is cmake >= 3.11, and a C++ compiler which supports the C++20 standard.
+For Unix-like systems, the recommended compilers are GCC >= 11.2.
+On Windows, you should have MSVC >= 19.29.
 In order to build the Python interface, Python >= 3.5 should be installed on your system, in addition to the Python development libraries and header files.